<< Click to Display Table of Contents >>

 Note: If the visibility or calculated value of a field is dependent upon the value of another field, the user must actively save the record to activate the calculation/code of the dependent field.

 Reference values and other lookup information can be populated using selector field options.
 For fields that have selector options, values can be obtained using either a drop-down list or a dialog.
 By default, the multi-selector fields will use the dialog while the single selector fields will use the drop-down.
 The default display mechanism can be changed in the Web Forms Settings Manager.
 The only exception to this is when a dynamic selector field allows for user values—the field will always use the dialog.
+When a user selects the options drop-down or dialog, both the field Code and Description will be displayed.
+Once an option is selected and the cell is no longer active, only the field Code will display in the cell.

 The selector dialog has a search that can expand into an advanced search to find items more easily in long lists.